|Department Chair and Professor

 Video: 2015 SEC Symposium — Creativity, Innovation & Entrepreneurship: Driving a 21st Century Economy

-Gerald A. McDermott is a professor of international business at the Darla Moore School of Business at the University of South Carolina.
+Gerald A. McDermott is the department chair and a professor of international business at the Darla Moore School of Business at the University of South Carolina.
 Prior to joining the Moore School, he was an assistant professor of multinational management at the Wharton School, University of Pennsylvania for seven years and held a secondary appointment in the Department of Political Science.

 He specializes in international business and political economy.
 McDermott received his Ph.D. from the Department of Political Science at MIT.
 His first stream of research focused on the impact of industrial networks on the creation of economic governance institutions in post-communist countries.
 His current research in South America uses both comparative and statistical survey methods to examine the socio-political conditions under which societies build new innovative capacities to achieve sustained upgrading in their industries.
 Besides relevant scholarly articles, this work has thus far produced a highly unique multi-region, multi-sector (wine and autos) database with state-of-the-art measurements of firm-level upgrading capabilities, inter-firm networks and institutional networks.
 He has also recently launched a project about the impact of international integration regimes on local institutional development via a comparison of the EU accession, NAFTA and Mercosur.